International Students FAQs

 1197 for official Miller Analogy Test scores.

-IELTS, PTE, and MCAT do not have an institutional code; you may submit copies of these scores.
+IELTS, PTE, and MCAT do not have an institutional code.

 Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL, IELTS, or PTE requirement.

 - 7 (IELTS)

 The official policy of the Brandeis University Graduate School of Arts and Sciences is to require a minimum score of 100 for the TOEFL exam; however, our departments evaluate each student individually and holistically, considering all aspects of the application before making a final decision on admission.
 If your score is under 100, please check with the department in which you intend to apply to see if you are eligible.

 You must submit official scores from the testing agencies in order to be eligible to receive an unconditional offer of admission.